Documentation

 2. Let middleware handle locale - Don't manually add locale prefixes to URLs

-3. Handle redirects correctly - Use the right redirect method based on context (server component vs tRPC)
+3. Handle redirects correctly - Use the right redirect method based on context (server component vs oRPC)

 4. Test all locales - Verify navigation works correctly in all supported locales